Social distancing rules during coronavirus in Wales

 - attend a funeral or visit a burial ground or remembrance garden

-- broadcast a religious ceremony, wedding, civil partnership or funeral
+- attend a wedding, civil partnership or funeral

 - continue existing arrangements for contact between parents and children